openrport/openrport/README.md

 Rport focuses only on remote management of those operating systems where an existing login mechanism can be used.
 It can be used for Linux and Windows, but also appliances and IoT devices providing a web-based configuration.
 From a technological perspective, [Ngrok](https://ngrok.com/) and [openport.io](https://openport.io) are similar products.
 Rport differs from them in many aspects.
 * Rport is 100% open source.
 Client and Server.
 Remote management is a matter of trust and security.
 Rport is fully transparent.
-* Rport will come with a user interface making the management of remote systems easy and user-friendly.
+* Rport comes with a user interface making the management of remote systems easy and user-friendly.
 * Rport is made for all operating systems with native and small binaries.
 No need for Python or similar heavyweights.
 * Rport allows you to self-host the server.
 * Rport allows clients to wait in standby mode without an active tunnel.
 Tunnels can be requested on-demand by the user remotely.